Skip to content

 from sbi.analysis import marginal_plot

-We first define a simulator and a prior which both have functions for sampling (as required for SBI) and log_prob evaluations (as required for importance sampling).
+We first define a simulator and a prior which both have a sample function (as required for sbi) and log_prob evaluations (as required for importance sampling).

 Next we train an NPE model for inference.